 INFINOX launches flagship all-in-one trading platform IX One

-LONDON, Jan.
-24, 2023 /PRNewswire/ -- Global trading platform INFINOX has launched its all-in-one multi-asset trading platform IX One.
+NASSAU, Bahamas, Jan.
+25, 2023 /PRNewswire/ -- Global trading platform INFINOX has launched its all-in-one multi-asset trading platform IX One.
 The user-friendly and fully-customisable platform is packed with essential tools and analysis for traders of any experience.

-IX One unifies and simplifies the trading experience so that users can have a single go-to destination for all their trading needs.
+IX One unifies and simplifies the trading experience so that users have a single go-to destination for all trading needs.

 Key features include: